spack/spack/lib/spack/docs/environments.rst

        concretizer:
          unify: when_possible

-Also in this case Spack allows having multiple configurations of the same package, but privileges the reuse of specs over other factors.
-Going back to our example, this means that both ``hdf5`` installations will use ``zlib@1.2.8`` as a dependency even if newer versions of that library are available.
+This means that both ``hdf5`` installations will use ``zlib@1.2.8`` as a dependency even if newer versions of that library are available.
-Central installations done at HPC centers by system administrators or user support groups are a common case that fits either of these two modes.

-Environments can also be configured to concretize all the root specs *together*, in a self-consistent way, to ensure that each package in the environment comes with a single configuration:
+The third mode of operation is to concretize root specs entirely independently by disabling unified concretization:

 .. code-block:: yaml

    spack:
        specs:
+         - hdf5~mpi
          - hdf5+mpi
          - zlib@1.2.8
        concretizer:
-         unify: true
+         unify: false

-This mode of operation is usually what is required by software developers that want to deploy their development environment and have a single view of it in the filesystem.
+In this example ``hdf5`` is concretized separately, and does not consider ``zlib@1.2.8`` as a constraint or preference.
+Instead, it will take the latest possible version.

+The last two concretization options are typically useful for system administrators and user support groups providing a large software stack for their HPC center.

 .. note::